 Tobacco smoke produces chemicals that cause nicotine rash by altering the structure of your skin.
 According to a new study, smoking significantly increases the risk of squamous cell carcinoma (skin cancer).
 The consequences of smoking will be seen on your fingernails and toenails.

 If you smoke, you’re more prone to get fungal nail infections.
 Nicotine also affects hair.
 It causes hair loss, balding, and greying, according to an older study.
 Also, tobacco causes allergies and skin rash.

 When compared to non-smokers, cigarette smoking increases the risk of getting squamous cell carcinoma, a type of skin cancer.
 Furthermore, cigarette smoking raises the risk of developing oral leukoplakia, a precancerous disorder.
 This precancerous condition has the potential to lead to mouth cancer and lip cancer in the future.

 ]Oral and lip cancers are most common in smokers, accounting for 75% of all occurrences.
 This is demonstrated by the fact that quitting smoking reduces the chance of mouth cancer spreading to other parts of the body by two to three times.

 Another adverse effect of puffing is parched skin, which occurs when you light up more than 10 times per day, depleting your skin’s moisture levels.
 One explanation, according to scientists, is that cigarettes contain chemicals that degrade hyaluronic acid, a molecule that helps our skin cells retain moisture.

 10. Damaged Teeth And Gums

-If smoking affects the skin then it also affects your mouth health.
+If smoking affect skin then it also affects your mouth health.
 Long-term smoking causes yellow teeth as one of the most well-known side effects, but the dental damage doesn’t end there.
 Gum disease, poor breath, and other oral health issues are more common in smokers.
 Smokers are twice as likely as nonsmokers to lose teeth.

 11. Adults Acne